E2105/manta-control/joystick_interface/README.md

-# joystick_interface
+# The Joystick Interface
-Package for interfacing an Xbox 360 controller with the rest of the system.
+This node reads the inputs from an Xbox controller interpreted by the default package "Joy" and maps the output.